shrits-ai/EAG1_Assign4/README.md

 2. The extension popup will appear.
 3. Fill in the details for your desired trip (Destination, Dates, Interests, etc.).
 4. Click the "Plan My Trip" button.
-5. Wait for the AI to generate the itinerary.
+5. Wait for the AI to generate the initial itinerary.
 Loading may take a few moments.
 6. The generated plan will appear in the results area of the popup.
+7.  **To refine the plan:**
+    * Type your feedback or requested changes into the "Refine the plan" text area that appears below the results (e.g., "Make Day 2 less busy", "Add more museums", "Can you find cheaper lunch options?").
+    * Click the "Refine Plan" button.
+    * Wait for the updated itinerary to be generated based on your feedback.
-7. If you encounter errors, ensure your API key is correctly saved in the Options page and is valid.
-Check the console (Right-click popup -> Inspect) for detailed error messages.
+8. If you encounter errors, ensure your API key is correctly saved in the Options page and is valid.
+Check the background script console (via `chrome://extensions`) for detailed error messages.

 ## Technology Stack

 * HTML5
 * CSS3
 * JavaScript (ES6+)
-* Chrome Extension APIs (Manifest V3, `chrome.storage`, `Workspace`)
+* Chrome Extension APIs (Manifest V3, `chrome.storage.local`, `chrome.runtime`)
 * Google Generative AI API (Gemini Pro / Gemini 1.5 Pro)
+* marked.js (for Markdown rendering)
 ## Important Notes & Disclaimer

+## Important Notes & Disclaimer

 * **API Key Security:** Your API key is stored locally using `chrome.storage.local`.
-While this is standard practice for user-provided keys in extensions, be aware of the security implications of storing sensitive keys in a browser environment.
+Be aware of the security implications of storing sensitive keys in a browser environment.
+* **Conversation History Storage:** The history of your current trip planning conversation (initial request, refinements, AI responses) is also stored using `chrome.storage.local` to allow refinement if the extension's background process restarts.
+This data remains local to your browser.
+Clearing browser storage or reinstalling the extension may remove this history.
 * **API Costs:** All calls made to the Google Generative AI API using your key are subject to Google's pricing and usage limits.
 You are solely responsible for any costs incurred.
 * **Itinerary Accuracy:** The generated itineraries are suggestions created by an AI.
 Always double-check opening hours, addresses, booking requirements, costs, travel times, and safety information from official sources before finalizing your plans.
 This tool is intended for inspiration and planning assistance, not as a definitive travel guide.
 * **Content Safety:** The extension relies on Google's API safety settings.
 Requests or responses might be blocked if they trigger these filters.